Gradient: Cartesian coordinates

 In some applications it is customary to represent the gradient as a row vector or column vector of its components in a rectangular coordinate system; this article follows the convention of the gradient being a column vector, while the derivative is a row vector.

 Cylindrical and spherical coordinates

-In cylindrical coordinates with a Euclidean metric, the gradient is given by:
+In cylindrical coordinates, the gradient is given by:

 where ρ is the axial distance, φ is the azimuthal or azimuth angle, z is the axial coordinate, and e_{ρ}, e_{φ} and e_{z} are unit vectors pointing along the coordinate directions.

-In spherical coordinates, the gradient is given by:
+In spherical coordinates with a Euclidean metric, the gradient is given by:

 where r is the radial distance, φ is the azimuthal angle and θ is the polar angle, and e_{r}, e_{θ} and e_{φ} are again local unit vectors pointing in the coordinate directions (that is, the normalized covariant basis).

 For the gradient in other orthogonal coordinate systems, see Orthogonal coordinates (Differential operators in three dimensions).